sagemathinc/cocalc-doc/source/jupyter.rst

 Tips and Tricks
 =====================

-Use the Halt Button to Preserve Memory
+Use the Halt Button to Conserve Memory
 ---------------------------------------

 Each running Jupyter Notebook spawns a session in your project.